clarissacortese/nodejs-project/README.md

 ```

 - **How to view users, products and orders:**<br>
-  Do a **GET** request to localhost:3000/users or localhost:3000/products or localhost:3000/orders<br>
+  Do a **GET** request to localhost:3000/users or localhost:3000/products or localhost:3000/orders, you will get results sorted by most recent<br>
   If you want to view a specific user, product or order, do a **GET** request to localhost:3000/users/id or localhost:3000/products/id or localhost:3000/orders/id<br>

+- **How to get orders by date, product or user:**<br>
+  Do a **GET** request to localhost:3000/orders/date?date=chosendate, localhost:3000/orders/user?user=chosenuserid or localhost:3000/orders/product?product=chosenproductid<br>

 - **How to update users, products and orders:** <br>
   Do a **PATCH** request to localhost:3000/users/id or localhost:3000/products/id or localhost:3000/orders/id<br>

 - **How to delete users, products and orders:** <br>
   Do a **DELETE** request to localhost:3000/users/id or localhost:3000/products/id or localhost:3000/orders/id<br>

 ## Resources